pthom/lunasvg_perf_issue/Readme.md

 ### Intro
 This repository will build a simple ImGui application that uses LunaSvg to load a font.

-With LunaSvg, we can load "noto-untouchedsvg.ttf" with very good performance.
+With LunaSvg, we can load "noto-untouchedsvg.ttf", and "TwitterColorEmoji-SVGinOT.ttf" with very good performance.

 However, with "NotoColorEmoji-Regular.ttf", the performance takes a hit: it takes about 3 seconds per glyph.